KunsLand/WeiboCrawler4V6/README.md

 # How to use this crawler?
 #### How to crawl user index page information?
 You may think you need a valid, regular, limitless Weibo account to access the user index page.
 But a critical problem here is that your account will be limited to access the recources from the website server if you send too many requests during a short range of time(see the access [rate-limiting]).
-This project figured out how to access the user index page as a visitor and with no access rate-limiting.
+This project figured out how to access the user index page as a __VISITOR__ and with no access rate-limiting.

 See more in [CrawlUserIndexPage].